TheDistractor/TheDistractor.github.io/housemon/rf12registry.md

 One important point is that the **RF12Registry** is able to use a *format string* provided by the service upon registration to help to format the data to be written.
 This allows a somewhat simple abstraction mechanism for writing data to different *rf12demo-xxxx* capable services.

+If you want to read some background please try [here](rf12registry-background.html)

 To take advantage of this Briq and the services it can offer you need the following: